kevydotvinu/tinyPXE/README.md

 # tinyPXE
-A dockerized PXE server using DNSMASQ.
+A containerized PXE server using DNSMASQ.

 ## Prerequisites packages
 ```